kimd98/Docker-Builder/README.md

     $ cp path/to/AutoBSP/devicetree-jetson.dts ~/data-jetson/dts/
     ```

-3. Build a docker container (Please remember to assign the correct value to the variable VERSION!)
+3. Build a docker container (Please remember to replace VERSION with the correct board name)

    **[option 1]** Get a docker image from DockerHub
     ```